lpickens03/lpickens03.github.io/_posts/2017-01-07-fun_w_cisco.md

 <code>service password encryption</code>

 Now if you check the running config, a hash of the password is shown to mask it from prying eyes.
-Unfortunately, the encryption that these switches use is not strong and with minimal effort the passwords can be derived from the hash.
-So this only offers minimal security.
+Unfortunately, the hashing functions that these switches use are not strong and with minimal effort the passwords can be derived from the hash.
+I take a deeper look into the Catalyst's weak hashing functions in <a href="/2017/01/08/cisco_type_7/">this post</a>.

 <br/>
 <h2>Miscellaneous Settings</h2>